The Promises of Multiple Experiments: Identifying Joint Distribution of Potential Outcomes: Nonparametric Identification

 \begin{theorem}[Categorical outcome] Let $Y$ be a categorical outcome with $k$ possible values.
 Under Assumptions \ref{assump1}--\ref{assump2} and Condition \ref{cond2}, the joint distributions $\P(Y^1, Y^0 \mid G=g)$ for $g \in \cG$ are identifiable. \end{theorem}

-Theorem \ref{thm1} extends the result of Theorem \ref{prop1} for identifying the joint distribution of potential outcomes.
-After establishing identifiability, we then consider the estimation of the joint distributions and the testing of the key Assumption \ref{assump2}.
+Theorem \ref{thm1} extends the result of Theorem \ref{prop1}. \bcol{We also discuss extensions to more general treatment settings; see Supplementary Material \ref{app-multivalued-treatment} for details.} After establishing identifiability, we then consider the estimation of the joint distributions and the testing of the key Assumption \ref{assump2}.